rwilliams/jrubywiki/CallingJavaFromJRuby.md

 All the following examples can be "run" either from the command line, or by using **jirb_swing**, the Swing-based IRB console that comes with JRuby.
 You can start jirb_swing like `$ jruby -S jirb_swing`.

 A special `require 'java'` directive in your file will give you access to any bundled Java libraries (classes within your java class path).
-However, this will _not_ give you access to any non-bundled libraries.
-A bit more is needed for that, which will be discussed later.
+If you need to access Java libraries not contained with the Java class path we will show you how to do that in a later section.

 The following code shows typical use.
 It should pop up a small window showing "Hello" on your screen.